eslint/eslint/docs/src/user-guide/configuring/configuration-files-new.md

 ---

 ::: warning
-This is an experimental feature that is not enabled by default.
-You can use the configuration system described on this page by using the `FlatESLint` class, the `FlatRuleTester` class, or by setting `configType: "flat"` in the `Linter` class.
+This is an experimental feature.
+To opt-in, place a `eslint.config.js` file in the root of your project.
+If you are using the API, you can use the configuration system described on this page by using the `FlatESLint` class, the `FlatRuleTester` class, or by setting `configType: "flat"` in the `Linter` class.
 :::

 ## Configuration File